 3. It doesn’t matter how you choose to put your baby to sleep

 As long as it’s safe and comfortable for everyone, then it’s fine.
 If it means co-sleeping, then co-sleep.
-If it means rocking your baby for hours or letting her suck on a dummy, then do it.
+If it means rocking your baby for hours or letting her suck on a dummy, or feeding from a bottle, then do it.